London equity compensation tax experts

 To claim back CIS deductions, you must meticulously document all relevant tax deductions made from your payments.
 This includes collecting CIS Statements provided by contractors, which detail the amount of deductions taken from your earnings.

 Keep a comprehensive list of your PAYE reference numbers alongside each payment.
-This allows you to cross-check and confirm that the deducted amounts match HMRC records.
+This allows you to cross-check and confirm that the deducted amounts match HMRC records and support your cis tax refund claims.

 Document any correspondence with contractors regarding CIS deductions as it may aid in disputes or verification processes, should they arise.